KonerK/Dungeon-of-Doom/README.md

 **'G'** - refers to gold, which can be picked up by the player **'E'** - refers to an exit tile
 **'#'** - refers to a wall.
 The player cannot move through a wall.

-## Developer/Marker Notes

-The code has been written in Java, making use of IntelliJ.
-The project contains 5 classes:

-### 1. GameLogic
-This class contains the main method from which the game is run.
-Within GameLogic, we create a Map, a BotPlayer and a HumanPlayer.
-We also keep track of whether the game is running or not, and whose turn it is (the bot or the player).
-In GameLogic, we add the players to the map, through addPlayerToMap(), and perform the actions each player specifies by calling methods such as hello(), gold(), move().

-### 2. Map
-The map class holds the current state of the map.
-This includes the map stored as a 2D char array, the name of the map, the gold required to be collected on the map to win the game, and the amount of rows/columns of the map, which are used in representing the map as a 2D array.
-Within this class, we deal with reading in the map from a file and, if this is not possible, providing a default map.
-We also use this class to update the position of the player/bot on the map as well as the position of items on the map.

-### 3. Player
-This is an abstract class, and is inherited by both BotPlayer and HumanPlayer, and contains the essential fields and behaviours of player classes.
-This class contains the necessary fields a player needs: the commands available to the player, the command they want to execute, their row/column position on the map (in order to move the player when they execute a move command) and the item they are standing on.
-Suitable accessor and mutator methods are provided for these fields.
-Two abstract methods are created in Player: generateCommand() and getNextAction().
-These methods are abstract as how each player generates a command and how each command is processed is different depending on the player type.

-### 4. HumanPlayer
-HumanPlayer represents the class for the user.
-Two more fields are created on top of the fields provided by Player: the amount of gold the player owns and a BufferedReader Object.
-Within generateCommand() we gather the command the user wants to execute through asking for input in the console.
-This input is then processed in getNextAction(), where we look to see if the command entered by the user corresponds to any of the commands available to them.
-If it does, we can return the command the user wants to execute to GameLogic.

-### 5. BotPlayer
-BotPlayer - BotPlayer represents the computer controlled player.
-Within generateCommand(), a command is generated based on how many moves the bot has made, and whether the bot has seen the player through the look command.
-Every two directions the bot moves in, generateCommand returns the LOOK command.
-The boy player then stores information about the map that it can gather through this command - such as the position of the player relative to the bot.
-If the player can not be seen, the next two moves of the bot will be to move in a random direction, as such generateCommand() returns either MOVE N, MOVE S, MOVE E or MOVE W. If the bot sees the player, it decides which direction to move in depending on which direction will bring it closest to the player (this is decided through a separate method called getDirectionToMoveIn, which is called in generateCommand() on moves when the bot is not using the LOOK command.)
-In getNextAction(), we simply return the command specified by the bot from generateCommand() to GameLogic.